josh-collinsworth/joco-sveltekit/src/lib/content/posts/tailwind.md

 I acknowledge that Tailwind might be a great solution, if its downsides are not issues for you.
 If it solves your problems, by all means, disregard my qualms as the ramblings of an old man yelling at a Tailwind-shaped cloud.
 It's only a tool, after all.
 It shouldn't be something we have to agree on if we're not working together, let alone a pillar of anyone's identity.

 But to me, Tailwind _is_ a problem in and of itself.
 The tradeoffs may be a net benefit for your use cases, and if so, that's great.
 I've tested Tailwind pretty thoroughly, however, and I've concluded that it is _not_ a net positive in my case.
+I don't mind working with it on a team (it _is_ useful as a unifying system, after all), but at the very least, I request the freedom to break out of it at my discretion as needed and as it's useful.

 I do not care how fast I build, or how easily I prototype, so much as I care that I am building something uniquely good, and building it the right way.